lovelofstrom/f1-results-fetcher/README.md

 ### F1 Results Fetcher
-Small program that extracts the latest F1 results!
+Small program that extracts F1 results from the ergast API.

 ## Instructions
 Execute setup.sh after the repo is downloaded to install dependencies in a